Early Childhood Education

 As a student of this program, you may be eligible for the T.E.A.C.H.
 Early Childhood WISCONSIN scholarship.
 T.E.A.C.H.
 Early Childhood® WISCONSIN provides higher education scholarships to professionals who work in regulated early childhood and school age care settings seeking approved credit-based education, such as the Early Childhood Education associate degree.

 Strong Employment for Grads

 The demand for early childhood professionals continues to increase as parents look for providers who can guide their child’s development.
-According to Northwood Tech’s 2018-19 Graduate Survey Responses, 100 percent of the early childhood education graduates were employed within six months of graduating.
+According to Northwood Tech’s 2020-2021 Graduate Survey Responses, 87 percent of early childhood education graduates were employed within six months of graduating.

 As an Early Childhood Education student at Northwood Tech, you can earn credentials each step of the way!
-Graduates of this program will also earn a Child Care Services Technical Diploma, Preschool Education Professional Pathway Certificate (and upon commission completion, The Registry Preschool Credential), and Group Child Care Essentials Pathway Certificate.
+Graduates of this program will earn an

 Experienced Instructors, Small Class Sizes